Products of Farey Fractions: Reciprocal Farey Product Archimedean Growth Rate

 The oscillations in $\psi(x)$ around $x$ are directly expressed in terms of the zeta zeros by Riemann's explicit formula.
 It is well known (Tenenbaum \cite[Sec.
 II.4.3]{Ten95}) that the Riemann hypothesis is equivalent to the assertion that

 holds for each $\epsilon>0$ with a constant in the $O$-notation that depends on $\epsilon$.
-Under the Riemann hypothesis, in view of \eqref{RH1} the term $\psi(n)$ in \eqref{eq65} could be replaced by $n$ and the rest absorbed into the remainder term.
+Under the Riemann hypothesis, in view of the above equation the term $\psi(n)$ in \eqref{eq65} could be replaced by $n$ and the rest absorbed into the remainder term.

 The function $\Phi(x)$ which counts the number of positive Farey fractions of order $\lfloor x \rfloor$ is

 and can also be obtained by an inverse Mellin transform

 valid for non-integer $x$.
 Contour integral methods using this formula can extract the main term $\frac{3}{\pi^2} x^2$ coming from the simple pole at $s=2$ of $\frac{\zeta(s-1)}{\zeta(s)}$.
 It is difficult to estimate the remainder term $E(x)$, which we define by